jacobobryant/biff/docs/db-adapters.md

 To streamline integration with other Biff libraries, database adapter libraries should provide at least these things:

+- A biff.core module with lifecycle functions: `:biff.core/init`,
+  `:biff.core/start`, `:biff.core/stop`.

-- A biff.core component that handles any startup logic needed, such as starting a connection pool, running migrations, etc. The component should provide relatively high-level options for configuring the database, with defaults wherever possible.
-The component doesn't need to support every possible way the database can be configured: users can always use their own component if needed.
+- `:biff.core/start` handles any startup logic needed, such as starting a connection pool, running migrations, etc. The module should provide relatively high-level options for configuring the database, with defaults wherever possible.
+The module doesn't need to support every possible way the database can be configured: users can always define their own module if needed.

-- A biff.core module with a `:biff.core/init` function that returns implementations for `:biff.core/kv-set`, `:biff.core/kv-get`, and
+- `:biff.core/init` should include implementations for `:biff.core/kv-set`,
-  `:biff.core/kv-list`.
-If the database has a way to ensure that multiple queries see a consistent view of the database, then the `:biff.core/init` function should also return `:biff.core/wrap-db-snapshot`.
+  `:biff.core/kv-get`, and `:biff.core/kv-list`.
+If the database has a way to ensure that multiple queries see a consistent view of the database, then you should also include `:biff.core/wrap-db-snapshot`.
 See [biff.core's schema reference](/libs/core/docs/reference/schema.md).

 - The module should also include a